shapeshed/shapeshed.com/content/posts/working_with_filesystems_in_nodejs.md

-{
-  "slug": "working-with-filesystems-in-nodejs",
-  "title": "Working with filesystems in Node.js", "date": "2013-03-08T08:38:51+00:00",
++++
+date = "2013-03-08T08:38:51+00:00"
-  "description": "Node's fs module gives you a great cross-platform toolkit for working with filesystems.
-With a few third-party modules it becomes everything you need", "tags": [
+description = "Node's fs module gives you a great cross-platform toolkit for working with filesystems.
+With a few third-party modules it becomes everything you need" slug = "working-with-filesystems-in-nodejs" tags = ["Node.js", "JavaScript"] title = "Working with filesystems in Node.js"

-    "Node.js",
-    "JavaScript"
-  ]
-}
++++

 ## Different ways to read a file